tomowaw/SYMC_elasticsearch/README.md

 ```

 As of now logstash is waiting for syslog logs on port 5140, parses everything and loads it to elasticsearch.
-You can access kibana under http://<host>
+You can access kibana under http://elk.host

-# Remember to sync dates between ELK host and SMG!!!
+# Remember to sync time between ELK host and SMG!!!